 A miracle is exactly what they got.
+Their crisis pregnancy had a happy ending.
 The baby was born perfectly healthy, the pride and joy of his parents.

 Their physician confirmed this.
 “I know what I saw,” he told them.
 “I didn’t misread 24 sonograms.
 If this baby has healthy lungs, it’s because God answered your prayers.”

 The child grew up, graduated from high school, graduated from college (early), and continues to be a smart, handsome, productive member of society.

 I wish we had a happy ending to share for Baby #1, but his mama went through with the abortion, despite our earnest pleas to spare the baby.
 None of us know what might have been had she decided differently.

 I still think of her occasionally, though.
 Did she later come to regret her decision?

 I suspect she eventually did, as the majority of post-abortive women do.
 I pray she is no longer haunted by it, however, but has by now discovered the forgiveness that is found only in Christ.

 And Baby #3?
 Those parents very prayerfully decided to keep that one, too, reasoning if God overruled their best efforts to prevent conception, He must have a very special purpose for that little one’s life.

 Mother made it smoothly through both pregnancy and childbirth with no complications, and today the family is healthy, happy, and whole.

 So that’s my Tale of Three Babies.
 Three different couples, three different cities, three crisis pregnancies, but all facing the same decision: Will we end this story before it ever starts?
 Or will we let it play out, and see what happens?